What is a Revocable Trust and Why Would You Want One?

 I, Hillary, hereby create this trust as grantor and trustee.
 If I ever become incapacitated or upon my death, my husband, Bill, will step in as trustee.
 During my life the trustee may distribute principal and income to me or on my behalf as the trustee it in its sole judgment determines appropriate.
 After my death, all of the remaining income and principal shall be distributed to my good friend, Barack.
 I may amend or revoke this trust at any time by delivering a writing signed by me to any trustee.

-- Second, in the event of incapacity, Bill can step in and manage the trust property without any fuss.
+Second, in the event of incapacity, Bill can step in and manage the trust property without any fuss.
 While he might also do so through a durable power of attorney, we have found that banks and other financial institutions are much more comfortable with trusts.
 They have been known to reject durable powers of attorney that are more than a few years old or to require that the drafting attorney certify that the power of attorney has not been revoked.
-(This puts the attorney in an awkward position since he cannot really know what the client did in his absence, but he want to help out the client’s family.)
+(This puts the attorney in an awkward position since he cannot really know what the client did in his absence, but he’ll usually sign the affidavit to help out the client’s family.)

-Especially with older clients who are more likely to become incapacitated or to be the victims of scams aimed at seniors, we recommend that they appoint co-trustees in addition to successor trustees.
+Especially with older clients, who are more likely to become incapacitated or to be the victims of scams aimed at seniors, we recommend that they appoint co-trustees in addition to successor trustees.
 If Hillary were to follow this advice, she would name Bill as her co-trustee and Chelsea as successor trustee.
 Bill’s appointment as co-trustee would make his ability to step in in the event of Hillary’s incapacity or death entirely seamless.
 In addition, as we’ve seen more seniors become targets of scams, a co-trustee can monitor financial activity to stop any drain of funds before it goes too far.